-Separated by 61km of coast, the stretch between Hikkaduwa and Weligama specifically offer some of the most spectacular backdrops for surfers to indulge, and it also helps that it’s budget-friendly too.
+Separated by 61km of coast, the stretch between Hikkaduwa and Weligama specifically offers some of the most spectacular backdrops for surfers to indulge, and it also helps that it’s budget-friendly too.

 Bandaranaike International is the main airport for connections into Sri Lanka.
-Situated in its largest city, Colombo is well-connected for those visiting the south for its notable surf.
+Situated in its largest city, Colombo, it is well-connected for those visiting the south for its notable surf.

 The Sri Lankan Rupee (Rs) is the main currency on the island.
 There are 100 cents to one rupee.
 However, you can only take up to Rs5000 with you into the country, (approximately $28) so bring enough to change when you arrive.
 US dollars can be accepted in some places, rupees are often the preference.

-Sinhala is the local language used by the majority of the population, however Tamil is also commonly spoken.
-Good news for tourists however, a quarter of the population speak good English, especially in tourist spots.
+Sinhala is the local language used by the majority of the population, however, Tamil is also commonly spoken.
+Good news for tourists however, a quarter of the population speaks good English, especially in tourist spots.

 When it comes to getting around, there are plenty of transport options in Sri Lanka, whichever you decide depends on your personal preference.

 Car hire is the most efficient way of getting around the island, although be prepared for narrow windy roads.
 Car hire tends to start from $50 per day.
 Alternatively, taxis are another option, starting from around $9 per ten-minute journey – the popular app-based service ‘Uber’ is also available.